 "When a tragedy like this happens, it undermines the trust, progress, and work that we, and the police chiefs in this county, have done to improve the relationship between us and the community we serve," Mayer said.
 "It also highlights that there is much more work to be done and it cannot be accomplished by staying silent."

-Derek Chauvin, seen kneeling on Floyd in the video, has since been fired, arrested and charged with third-degree murder.
+Derek Chauvin, seen kneeling on Floyd in the video, has since been fired and arrested.
+He was also charged with third-degree murder and second-degree manslaughter.
 The other officers involved — Thomas Lane, Tou Thao and J. Alexander Kueng — were also fired.